-- At AC meetings, the external auditors briefed the AC members on developments in financial reporting standards. - The CEO updates the Board at each Board meeting on business and strategic developments of the Company, developments in the tile industry and the relevant social and economic environment which the Company operates in.
+The management updates the Board at each Board meeting on business and strategic developments of the Company, developments in the tile industry and the relevant social and economic environment which the Company operates in.

 Newly-appointed directors will be briefed on the business and organisation structure of the Group and its strategic plans and objectives.
 Orientation includes visits to the Group's key premises to familiarise themselves with the Company's operations.
 Such visit also allows the new director to get acquainted with senior management, thereby facilitating board interaction and independent access to senior management.
-Appropriate training for shall be arranged upon request by newly-appointed directors to ensure that newly appointed directors are fully aware of their responsibilities and obligations as directors.
+Appropriate training shall be arranged upon request by newly-appointed directors to ensure that newly-appointed directors are fully aware of their responsibilities and obligations as directors.

 Executive Directors are appointed to the Board by way of service agreement setting out the scope of their duties and obligations.
-The Company will provide formal letter setting out duties and responsibilities to newly appointed directors.
+The Company will provide formal letter setting out duties and responsibilities to newly-appointed directors.

-There should be a strong and independent element on the Board, which is able to exercise objective judgement on corporate affairs independently, in particular, from Management and 10% shareholders.
+There should be a strong and independent element on the Board, which is able to exercise objective judgment on corporate affairs independently, in particular, from Management and 10% shareholders.
 No individual or small group of individuals should be allowed to dominate the Board's decision making.